anshkothari/open-weather-automation-map/README.md

 }
 ```
 #### HTML Reports
 Project generate HTML project after each execution in dir "./reports".
 If any scenario fails, screenshot is taken and attach with HTML report.
+For sample html report see dir: "./sample_reports/html/report.html".

 #### Jenkins
 Jenkinsfile contain the jenkins pipeline steps.
 However, running on jenkins will require a master/slave with browser chrome/firefox installed